freebsd/freebsd-quarterly/2019q2/libvdsk_qcow2.md

 New features added:

-   * Extend libvdsk to make it easier to implement new formats;
+   * Extend libvdsk to make it easier to implement new formats
-   * Improve read/write performance and stability;
+   * Improve read/write performance and stability
-   * Add support for Copy-On-Write;
+   * Add support for Copy-On-Write

 Future tasks:

-   * Integrate libvdsk in bhyve.
+   * Integrate libvdsk in bhyve

 Sponsor: Matthew Grooms